HeikoMamerow/night-and-day/README.md

 Night and day
 =============
-This WordPress plugin allows, to switch distraction free writing mode as light or dark theme.
+This WordPress plugin allows to switch distraction free writing mode as light or dark theme.

 Beware!
 -------